-The school responds to all concerns regarding online peer-on-peer sexual abuse and harassment, regardless of whether the incident took place on the school premises or using school-owned equipment.
-Concerns regarding online peer-on-peer abuse are reported to the DSL, who will investigate the matter in line with the Peer-on-peer Abuse Policy and the Child Protection and Safeguarding Policy.
+The school will respond to all concerns regarding online child-on-child sexual abuse and harassment, regardless of whether the incident took place on the school premises or using school-owned equipment.

+Concerns regarding online child-on-child abuse will be reported to the DSL, who will investigate the matter in line with the Child-on-child Abuse Policy and the Child Protection and Safeguarding Policy.